LIT-Protocol/relay-server/README.md

-# Lit Protocol Relay Server
+# Lit Protocol Auth Service

 A relay server for managing Programmable Key Pairs (PKPs) in the Lit Protocol ecosystem.
 This server handles PKP minting, authentication, and management operations.